 The Online Elementary Reading Academy consists of seven flexible modules designed to be completed over seven to 10 weeks on your own time and at your own pace.

-Each module is collaborative, and teachers get the chance to share ideas with other course participants as well as with expert course facilitators.
-Modules cover specific skills and evidence-based instructional strategies educators can apply to help all students set strong foundations for reading success.
+Each module is collaborative.
+Teachers have the opportunity to share ideas with other course participants as well as with expert course facilitators.
+Modules cover specific skills and evidence-based instructional practices grounded in the science of reading that educators can apply.
+This course will equip participants with the knowledge to strengthen core and intervention curricula and ensure equity by helping all students become strong readers.
 Specific topics discussed include:

 After participating in the Online Elementary Reading Academy, 99% of educators say the course met or exceeded their expectations.
 Participants also report large increases in understanding the critical components of reading instruction.